rezarasuolzadeh/news/README.md

 ## News
-This is a small and simple program that is made by writing.
+This is a small and simple android app that it's UI made by Jetpack Compose.
 I use the Google News API in this app, this app can make only 100 request every day (because of google limit 🙃).
 The program works with an API for headline news, which is fetch every time the app is launched.

 ### demo
 <img src="/demo/demo.gif" width="200" height="400" />